fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 250 kbps, a 5ms timing will work for a single PeerConnection but not much more than that.
 The specification should make developers aware of this limitation.
-If the non congestion controlled bandwidth limit is less than 250 kbps, a 5ms timing is likely too small to work reliably.
+If the non congestion controlled bandwidth limit is less than 250 kbps, a 5ms timing is likely too small to work reliably particularly with multiple ICE agents running in the browser.

 # Acknowledgments

-Many thanks to review from ...
+Many thanks to review from Eric Rescorla for review and simple simulator and to Ari Keränen, and Harald Alvestrand.

 {backmatter}